nesb1/strictql-postgres/README.md

 ## Motivation

-This project aims to improve convenience when working with raw queries while maintaining their simplicity.
+The project aims to simplify working with raw queries while keeping them straightforward.

 It provides:

 - Code generator for executing queries using [asyncpg](https://github.com/MagicStack/asyncpg).
-- `pydantic` model generator for database responses
+- `pydantic` model generator for database responses.
 - Syntax correctness check of the query without executing it.
-- Validation of the query against the database without executing it.
-It will verify that tables and other objects used in the query actually exist in the database.
+- Validation of queries against a database without executing it.
+It verifies that tables and other objects used in the query actually exist in the database.
 - Work with multiple databases simultaneously, for example, when transferring data from one database to another.
-- Ability to integrate checks into CI
+- Ability to integrate checks into CI.

 Queries and their parameters are specified in configuration files.